 It’s about transforming from a good student into a great scholar.

 Below is a list of the academic experiences students have at Carthage — basically your map to your transformation.
 Please note: Current students should follow the printed version of the College Catalog, and work with their advisors and the department chair to ensure all requirements are met.

 You will need 138 credits to graduate.
 Most courses are 4 credits, and full-time students may register for 12-18 credits during each 14-week term.

 About a third of your courses will be core courses, common for all majors.
 Another third will be courses specific to your major.
 The remainder of your courses will be electives — courses you choose to enhance your major, broaden your expertise, or explore a new interest.

 The Carthage Core/Common Experiences

-All students must successfully complete two seminar courses called Intellectual Foundations, typically taken during the fall and spring semesters of the first year.
+All students must successfully complete one seminar course called Intellectual Foundations, typically taken during the fall semester of the first year.
 Intellectual Foundations will expose you to literature from some of the greatest thinkers, authors, artists, and leaders of all time — not so you can “ooh” and “ahh” at their genius, but so you can build upon it.
 You will imagine what could be possible, learn to think independently, and discover what you’re capable of achieving through a combination of intense discussions and complex writing assignments.